swhitefi/Comparative_Genomics/day1_afternoon/README.md

 ## Variant Calling and Filteration
 [[back to top]](https://github.com/alipirani88/Comparative_Genomics#bacterial-comparative-genomics-workshop)
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)
 One of the downstream uses of read mapping is finding differences between our sequence data against a reference.
-This step is achieve by carrying out calling variants using any of the variant callers(samtools, gatk, freebayes etc).
+This step is achieved by carrying out calling variants using any of the variant callers(samtools, gatk, freebayes etc).
 Each variant callers use different statistical framework to discover SNP and other types of mutations.
-For those of you who are interested in finding out more about the statistics involved, please refere to [this]() samtools paper, one of most commonly used variant caller.
+For those of you who are interested in finding out more about the statistics involved, please refere to [this]() samtools paper, one of most commonly used variant callers.

 This GATK best practices [guide](https://www.broadinstitute.org/gatk/guide/best-practices.php) will provide more details about various steps that you can incorporate in your analysis.